AndresSalinas97/Rename-Replace-Script/README.md

 `$ ./rename-replace.sh path "original substring" "replacement substring"`

 * `path` can be either a file or a directory.
-If it is a directory, all the files and directories it contains will be renamed recursively.
+If it is a directory, all the files and directories inside it will be renamed recursively.

 ## Installation